-Draw-down equity release plans provide you with the cash that you need now and provide you with ongoing funds in the future too.
-The money for the future is held in a pre-agreed reserve facility.
-You can think of this facility a little like a savings pot which you can draw upon as and when you need it.
+Draw-down equity release plans provide you with upfront cash and provide you with ongoing funds in the future too.
+The future funds are held in a pre-agreed reserve facility which you can draw upon as you need it.
 Importantly you will not be charged interest on the money held in reserve.

 In this guide, you will learn:

 With a draw-down equity release plan, you release an initial amount of money now, and then have access to further money in the future.

 The minimum amount that you must take up-front is usually £10,000, and the amount that you can have in reserve is often up to the maximum available to you.

 With most lifetime mortgages, the minimum amount you can draw upon in the future is £2,000 at a time.

 As you can see, lifetime mortgages with reserve facilities can be a great way to provide you with future income top-ups as and when you need it.